cr0wnctf/cr0wnctf.github.io/_posts/2019-09-03-twctf19-phpnote.md

 realname|s:196:"pzvpUGnz<html><script>f=function(n){eval('X5O!P%@AP[4\\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H'+{8:'*'}[Math.min(8,n)])};f(document.body.innerHTML[0].charCodeAt(0));</script><body>";nickname|s:19:"HACKX</body><title>";secret|s:32:"e81958d8cc55411d0c2576c15aae23d2";
 ```

-Since this looks dodgy, Defender executes this Javascript, we can then use our
+Since this looks dodgy, Defender executes this Javascript inside itself, we can then use our
 ability to access `document.body.innerHTML` as an oracle and leak byte by byte
-characters in `<body>`!
+characters between the `<body>` tags!
+That's pretty cool, leaking a file from
+disk using an antivirus.
+However we aren't done just yet, leaking stuff between
+body is completely useless :(, since the only things between the two `<body>`
+tags is data we've sent and the `nickname` string.
+So close!